guptakaran11/grasskode-website/content/post/travel/sea-cambodia-senmonorom.md

 +++
 date = "2016-11-03T17:15:48+05:30"
-commented_categories = ["travel"]
+categories = ["travel"]
-commented_tags = ["south east asia", "cambodia", "hills", "elephants", "nature", "backpacking"] commented_series = "SEA Chronicles" type = "draft" image = "https://c6.staticflickr.com/6/5447/25299355589_f251e88c6a_c.jpg"
-title = "Sen Monorom, Cambodia" toc = true
+tags = ["south east asia", "cambodia", "hills", "elephants", "nature", "backpacking"] series = "SEA Chronicles" image = "https://c6.staticflickr.com/6/5447/25299355589_f251e88c6a_c.jpg" title = "Sen Monorom, Cambodia" toc = true

 +++

 I spent a few lazy days in Kampong Cham and then headed out to Sen Monorom in the Mondulkiri province.
 The north-eastern provinces of Cambodia do not see a lot of tourists and offer a lot of pleasant experiences to the ones who wander in this direction.
 Mondulkiri was strongly recommended by a friend and since I had nothing particularly planned, I decided to go to Sen Monorom and figure it out thence.
 The province turned out to be much more beautiful than I had expected it to be!
+I also met people and heard stories that might stick with me for a long time.

 <hr />

 ## A Hilly Affair

 I woke up early and checked out of the hotel by 7:30 AM.
 I went to the *Sorya* stand first to inquire about available buses to **Sen Monorom**.
 They did not have one till later that afternoon, so I went to Lang US Express office which was a short walk away.
 They had a bus at 8:30 AM which I had already confirmed earlier.
 So I bought a ticket and sat waiting while the minutes ticked away to the departure time.
 Eventually a *motodop* came and picked me up and took me to a minivan which was being loaded with people and goods.
 I had been expecting a proper bus but I was yet to learn of Cambodia's ways in transport.
-I hopped in expecting a new experience, if nothing else.
-The population of the minivan was almost all locals with just one other tourist sitting right behind me.
+I hopped in hoping for a new experience, if nothing else.
+The population of the minivan was all local with just one other tourist sitting right behind me.

 I drifted in and out of sleep during the entire journey.
 There were many stoppages to drop people or couriers but we managed to do the distance in good time.
 The locals in the minivan were quite pleasant.
 The hardworking conductor of the van even offered me some snacks when we stopped at one of the pit-stops for refreshments.
 I thanked her and took the grilled banana, which was a novelty for me.
 The Cambodian snack of preference is the boiled egg.
 You can see them eating that everywhere and the shells and smell linger on as a phantasmal reminder.
 But it is all part of the experience, is it not?
 So is the fact that the minivans are filled to their utmost capability.
 They stop just short of piling people and goods on top of one another, which is what you can still experience in India at times.